segmentio/segment-docs/src/connections/destinations/catalog/retently/index.md

 ---

 > warning ""
 > The Retently integration with Segment has been deprecated and is no longer available in our catalog.
-For instructions on how to send data to Retently from Segment using a webhooks destination, please refer to the Retently documentation linked [here](https://help.retently.com/en/articles/8217913-trigger-transactional-surveys-via-segment-events#h_963db1f67a){:target="_blank”}.
+For instructions on how to send data to Retently from Segment using a webhooks destination, refer to the  [Retently documentation](https://help.retently.com/en/articles/8217913-trigger-transactional-surveys-via-segment-events#h_963db1f67a){:target="_blank”}.

 [Retently](https://www.retently.com/?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”} is a customer experience management service.
 Measure your customer satisfaction with your company, products, or services by sending NPS, CSAT, CES, or 5-STAR surveys and act on the received feedback.